joakimsk/colorimeter/README.md

 - Food coloring for initial tests (optional)
 - Water quality test kit (ammonia suggested, can be of any chemistry, but I am using salicylate method, JBL Seawater Ammonia test kit)
 - Household ammonia (to calibrate software)
+- A small syringe, I have 1mm with a short tip from the local pharmacy

 ## Theory
 Send light through a liquid, our sample.
 Detect how much light is received.
 With light at a certain color, the light received tells us how much light was absorbed, and how much was passed through the sample.
 If we use three different colors, maybe we can say which color the liquid is.